League of United Latin American Citizens: Migration and assimilation

 LULAC promoted the full adaptation of its members into the dominant European-American culture, in the belief that this strategy would be the most successful way to combat discrimination.
 The organization claimed that discrimination was caused by racism, not by the economic or political systems.
 LULAC promoted capitalism and individualism; its leaders believed that, through hard work and assimilation into American culture, Mexican Americans could improve their socio-economic standing.

 LULAC emphasized American patriotism as a path to assimilation.
 It asserted that Mexican Americans should disavow any allegiance to Mexico, remain permanently in the United States, and commit fully to democratic ideals.
 The league's official song is "America"; its official language is English; and its official prayer is the "George Washington Prayer".
 The LULAC's constitution is modeled on the United States Constitution.

 Because of LULAC's assimilation ideology and its advancement of the interests of Mexican-American citizens, it advocated restrictions on immigration.
 LULAC's central means of achieving equal status with European Americans was dependent on promoting the image of Mexican residents as conforming to the cultural norms of the United States.
 The League recognized that most of the dominant society did not distinguish among the cultures and attitudes of immigrants, citizens, and naturalized persons of Mexican descent.

 New immigrants from Mexico resisted the assimilation strategy, as they had stronger ties to their native culture, limited English proficiency, and were willing to work for low wages.
-Some Mexican Americans knew that they would be lumped together with the recent immigrants and be perceived as "un-American", "backward", and "poor," and would be discriminated against.
+Some Mexican Americans knew that they would be lumped together with the recent immigrants and be perceived as "un-American", "backward", and "poor", and would be discriminated against.
 The league members shared the fear of many working-class Americans that the new immigrants, willing to work for low wages and contributing to job competition against Mexican Americans due to their numbers, would economically harm Mexican American citizens.
 While other ethnic groups had similar tensions between more settled citizens and new immigrants (such as between German Jews and more recent immigrants of Eastern European Ashkenazi Jews at the end of the nineteenth century), a major difference for Mexicans and Mexican Americans was the continuing high rate of immigration into the United States, strengthening ties to the homeland culture and language.

 Role of women

 LULAC was one of the first national organizations to place emphasis on the role of women.
+It created ladies' auxiliaries in 1932.
+The following year, in LULAC's annual statewide convention, Ladies LULAC councils were established.
 By 1938, the first women's national office was created.
 State coordinators for women carry out local programs for women.
 There are many different programs and conferences for women created by the league.
 Like "Adelante Mujer Hispana" and two-day conferences that discuss education and employment.

 Belen Robles served as the first national president of LULAC, starting in 1994.